-I need no spacebound ship, no mystic
+I need no spacebound ship, no mystic passes

 To reach my world.
-I just take off my
+I just take off my glasses.

 from Minerva Wakes, Copyright © 1994

 I clearly remember the day I wrote this sonnet.
 It was a North Carolina summer day with a thunderstorm building but not yet arrived.
-The trees had that particularly vivid green they only have when their backdrop is the black underbellies of clouds, the flowers in my yard glowed like jewels, and I ran outside without my glasses on to check the mail before the rain started.
+The trees had that particularly vivid green they only have when their backdrop is the black underbellies of clouds, the flowers in my yard glowed like jewels, and I ran outside without my glasses to check the mail before the rain started.
 I happened to look down the street to my neighbor’s house as I was pulling the mail out of the box, and realized that not only could I not see the power lines that ran down the street (though I could still see the poles), but I also couldn’t see that particular neighbor very well.
 I had no idea whether the person getting into the car was even male or female, but the movements he or she made looked, to my new-minted vision, sleek and elegant.
 The world had no trash to my new eyes, the houses looked soft and perfectly painted and new.

 I ran inside and wrote the poem in about a half an hour, and a couple of years later, when I wrote the book Minerva Wakes, I decided Minerva Kiakra, the protagonist, would wear glasses — and stuck the poem in the book.